seansfkelley/nas-download-manager/README.md

 ## TODO

-- [ ] fix issue where you can't actually download .torrent files
 - [ ] allow specifying IPs as the hostname
 - [ ] register as a URL handler (would have to add a document-level handler to catch registered outbound links)
 - [ ] audit error-handling (promise-catching, mostly)